 It’s really a personal choice when you decide what size company you want to work for, but you need to account for benefits that can affect your quality of life.

 For example, daycare can be a considerable expense for young working families, and an on-site daycare could save thousands of dollars and dozens of hours in commuting each year.
 At the same time, some people dislike the bureaucracy that comes with larger organizations, and they’re happier at the end of the day if they have more leeway to pursue their own ideas.

-According to the 2019 Robert Half Salary Guide, hiring trends in accounting and finance continue to favor the job candidate.
-The guide reported that organizations across industries are increasing compensation and “Skilled accounting and finance talent is in short supply, and top candidates frequently field multiple job offers.”
-Some companies are offering bigger bonuses, more perks, and additional vacation time in order to attract recent college graduates with accounting degrees.
+According to the 2021 Robert Half Salary Guide, despite the challenges posed by the COVID-19 pandemic, hiring trends in accounting and finance continue to favor the job candidate.
+The guide reported that “…companies are recognizing that attracting and keeping capable accountants, analysts and auditors is critical in helping them regain their footing.”
+Companies are offering more flexible options, such as remote working, to maintain productivity.
+CPAs, risk analysts, and internal auditors, who can help companies improve their cash flow and navigate the financial instability ahead, are in high demand.
 This is a great time to go into accounting, and the CIA will help you land an even bigger starting salary at more competitive organizations.

 In general, the bigger the city, the higher the median salary for a CIA.
 There’s more competition, more opportunity, more capital in cities, and a rising tide lifts all ships.
 That said, the cost of living is higher in metropolitan areas, some more so than others, so location isn’t everything.
 If you dislike the cold and aren’t comfortable in a big city, you don’t have to live in New York or Chicago.

 Auditors are generally well-compensated, so it is advisable to first find a place you want to live or an organization you want to work for and then allow the adjustments in the table below to inform your salary expectations.